tonysm/importmap-laravel/README.md

 ### Preloading Modules

 To avoid the waterfall effect where the browser has to load one file after another before it can get to the deepest nested import, we use [modulepreload links](https://developers.google.com/web/updates/2017/12/modulepreload) by default.
-If you don't want to preload a dependency, because you want to load it on demand for efficiency, pinned modules can prevent preloading by appending `preload: false` to the pin:
+If you don't want to preload a dependency, because you want to load it on-demand for efficiency, append `preload: false` to the pin.

 ```php
 Importmap::pinAllFrom("resources/js/", to: "js/", preload: true);